KubarytTournaments/KubarytCup/Regulations/Regulations of Kubaryt Cup III.md

 > If a strong guard (cannot be defeated without losing 50+% of 111 army) is blocking the road to one of the starting towns, a technical restart can be called.
 >
 > If the map does not have any dragon utopias, it is a tech restart.
 >
-> Improved generation of MT firewalk (1.6C) should be downloaded from here.
->
 > Skip zone guards: Not allowed